griptape-ai/griptape/docs/examples/multiple-agent-shared-memory.md

-This example shows how to use one `Agent` to load content into `TaskMemory` and get that content from another `Agent` using `TaskMemoryClient`.
+This example shows how to use one `Agent` to load content into `TaskMemory` and get that content from another `Agent` using `PromptSummaryClient`.

 The first `Agent` uses a remote vector store (`MongoDbAtlasVectorStoreDriver` in this example) to handle memory operations.
-The second `Agent` uses the same instance of `TaskMemory` and the `TaskMemoryClient` with the same `MongoDbAtlasVectorStoreDriver` to get the data.
+The second `Agent` uses the same instance of `TaskMemory` and the `PromptSummaryClient` with the same `MongoDbAtlasVectorStoreDriver` to get the data.

 The `MongoDbAtlasVectorStoreDriver` assumes that you have a vector index configured where the path to the content is called `vector`, and the number of dimensions set on the index is `1536` (this is a commonly used number of dimensions for embedding models).